Once for All

 If anyone chooses to do God's will, he will find out whether my teaching comes from God or whether I speak on my own.
 John 7:17 (NIV)

 We must act as if we have faith in order to help our thinking change and line up with God’s Word.
-Actions speak louder than words many times.
+Actions often speak louder than words.
 Faith is as faith does.

 We also know from Scripture that the Lord sometimes overrules our unbelief as we haltingly approach him for help, as he did in the case of the desperate father who pleaded with Jesus to heal his son.
 The father approached Jesus, saying…